-The Caribbean region is subject to severe weather and natural disasters, such as hurricanes, tornadoes and thunderstorms and floods which, if severe, could adversely affect the business operations of PCF II Fund portfolio companies and the general economic conditions of the Caribbean region.
-Furthermore, severe weather and related property damage may require one or more of PCF II Fund's investments to incur additional and unexpected expenses, which may adversely impact the Company's investments.
+The Caribbean region is subject to severe weather and natural disasters, such as hurricanes, tornadoes and thunderstorms and floods which, if severe, could adversely affect the business operations of the Funds' portfolio companies and the general economic conditions of the Caribbean region.
+Furthermore, severe weather and related property damage may require one or more of the Funds' investments to incur additional and unexpected expenses, which may adversely impact the Company's investments.